limeiCode/HomeEquityPDMachineLearningWebModel/README.md

 * **DevHomeEquityPDModel.ipynb**: This is the script for building the machine learning model.

 * **app.py**: It is the Flask Server which has two routes.
-The root route `/` that will show the landing page, the other route called `/prediction` that will prvoide the default prediction API.
+The root route `/` that will show the landing page, the other route called `/predictonesample` that will prvoide the *DEFAULT* prediction API.

-* **index.html**: It is `Jinja` template HTML file structured by using `bootstrap`, it takes the prediction result string and displays all of the data in the appropriate HTML elements.
+* **index.html**: It is `Jinja` template HTML file structured by using `bootstrap`, it takes the prediction result string and displays the data in the appropriate HTML elements.

-* **modelprediction.html**: It is the page accept user's input and show the predictio result.
+* **modelprediction.html**: It is the page accept users' input *loan data* and show the returned *prediction result* to users.

 ## Final Results